Smart kettlebells will get you in shape at CES 2019

-JaxJox at CES 2019 introduced its $349 KettlebellConnect.
-As you can probably guess, KettlebellConnect is indeed a smart kettlebell.
+As you can probably guess, KettlebellConnect, launched here at CES 2019, is indeed a smart kettlebell.

 The coolest part is the adjustable weights.
 Press the plus or minus buttons to change the weight in 6-pound increments from 12 to 42 pounds.
 Watch the weight increments adjust on the display.